Difference Between Static Routing and Dynamic Routing

 What is Static Routing?

 In static routing, the routes show the path between two routers that cannot be updated automatically.
 The path is manually updated.
-If the changes occur at the network side, we need to update the changing path in the routing table.
+If the changes occur on the network side, we need to update the routing table’s changing path.
 Routing tables are the tables that contain the routing information.
-Static routing is easy to design and implement as there is not a complex path.
+Static routing is easy to design and implement, as there is not a complex path.
 Static routing is the best choice when the number of routers is less as it requires manual updates.
 Static routing is also known for non-adaptive routing as it does not adopt the routing path automatically.

 What is Dynamic Routing?

 In dynamic routing, the routers show the path between two routers that can be updated automatically.
 Paths are automatically updated.
-If the changes occur at the network side, there is no need to update the routing path manually, routing paths will automatically be updated.
+If the changes occur on the network side, there is no need to update the routing path manually; routing paths will automatically be updated.
 Paths between routers are known as routing paths.
-When changes occur at the network it sends messages to a router to inform about changes.
-The router updates the changes and using routing algorithm routes i.e. routing paths are calculated and updated in the table.
+When changes occur at the network, it sends messages to a router to inform about changes.
+The router updates the changes and using routing algorithm routes, i.e. routing paths are calculated and updated in the table.
 Dynamic routing also is known for adaptive routing as it adopts the routing path automatically.

 Head to Head Comparison between Static Routing and Dynamic Routing (Infographics)